Do you like these stories?

 He said, "I lost my ticket."
 All the kids had been issued an official ticket by their teachers, so as to keep the event organized.

-"I lost my ticket." the boy told me, huddled in abject misery, and trying to hold back his tears.
+"I lost my ticket." the boy told me, trying to hold back his tears.
 He was trying to put a brave face on it, but he was clearly in deep distress; he had snuck away out of the line, in his confusion.
 I put my hand on his shoulder and said, "Come with me, I think we can get you in."

-I took his hand and brought him inside, and I found a teacher in the hubbub, amongst everybody milling about and getting to their seats.
+I took his hand and brought him inside, and I found a teacher in the hubbub.
 I explained the situation, and asked the teacher if he could help me find this boy's class.
 The teacher said, "Of course," and he took the boy and went off with him to get him situated.

-I went back to my backstage area, and my pacing; soon it would be time for me to get up on stage and start the show.
+I went back to my backstage area, and my pacing; soon it would be time for me to perform the show.
 This was going to be one of the really challenging ones, being an exceptionally large group, and being summer school, with discipline much less rigorous than regular school.
-And sure enough, during the show the kids started crowding the stage more than once, climbing up, trying to grab props; all the teachers were running among them shouting and trying to restore order.
-Not a great situation for optimizing one's comic timing, but I did my best to keep everything happy and upbeat (thank goodness for the power of microphones), and pretending not to sweat.
-I found out later from the teachers, that everything went a great deal better than they had been expecting, and they were all thanking me profusely after the show; how everyone had enjoyed it!
-I couldn't imagine what they had been expecting to happen.
+And sure enough, during the show the kids started crowding the stage more than once, trying to climb up, trying to grab props; all the teachers were running among them shouting and trying to restore order.
+I did my best to keep everything happy and upbeat (thank goodness for microphones), and pretending not to sweat.
+I found out later from the teachers that from their perspective, everything went much better than they had been expecting, and the teachers were thanking me profusely after the show.
+I can hardly imagine what they were expecting, and what usually happens with this group.

-But as for that little boy that I found in the hallway, in my distraction of spirits before the show,
+But as for that little boy that I found in the hallway, in my hurry of spirits before the show,

 I never even asked his name, or found out where he ended up sitting.
-At the time, in the boy's distress, he wasn't even aware that I was "the guy".
+I don't think that the boy even knew, before the show, that I was "the guy".

 --------------------